top of page

 Comparative Water Footprint Tables

-The table below summarizes water footprints (green+blue) per kilogram of raw fiber and per m² of fabric (assumes 150 g fiber/m²) for cotton, hemp, and bamboo in India:
+The table below summarizes water footprints (green + blue) per kilogram of raw fiber and per m² of fabric (assuming 150 g fiber/m²) for cotton, hemp, and bamboo in India:

 Fiber